 Kushiro, Tsurui, Tokachi | Hokkaido Travel Guide

 Kushiro is the largest city on the sparsely-populated eastern side of Hokkaido.
 The area is a treasure trove for those who love nature and gourmet food.

 Shiretoko in Hokkaido is a real nature paradise.
 You can enjoy hiking, fishing, hunting, an ice breaker boat, and a drift ice walk.
 Birding in winter is also a special experience.

 Historical Village of Hokkaido | Hokkaido Travel Guide

 The Historical Village of Hokkaido is an open-air museum in Sapporo with buildings from the Meiji and Taisho periods, during which Hokkaido developed rapidly.

 Hakodate is well-loved by domestic tourists but often overlooked by foreign tourists which makes it a hidden gem.
 If you like green cities surrounded by beautiful nature, then Hakodate is a great place to visit.

 Furano and Biei are located next to each other and are usually visited in one trip.
-Most people discover the areas on a 4-5 day trip, but if you come in summer and really want to take your time to relax in a beautiful natural area, it is perfectly possible to take one to two week trip to this area as well.
+Most people discover the area on a 4-5 day summer trip, and marvel at the colorful beauty of all the flowers.

 Otaru makes for a great day trip from Sapporo, or a nice stop along the way for those traveling to ski resort Niseko.
-The glassworks shops, coffee shops, restaurants, and shopping malls along the canal have been converted from stone-built or brick-built warehouses,
+The glassworks shops, coffee shops, restaurants, and shops are located in traditional buildings.